davidtkramer/typical-data/README.md

 ### After Build Hooks

-After create hooks allow you to run custom logic after an entity has been created.
+After build hooks allow you to run custom logic after an entity has been created.
 The created entity is passed to the callback as well as any transient params.

 ```typescript
 const contactFactory = createFactory((factory) =>